 Nutrition of frozen dinners

-Recently I've been eating a lot of frozen dinners like Healthy choice and Lean Cuisine.
+Recently I've been eating a lot of frozen dinners.
 I like them because they are cheap (about $2.50), easy to make, and help me stick to a reasonable portion size.
 Are these dinners healthy?
 How processed are they?
 Are they considered a well-balanced meal?
 Thanks.

-Frozen dinners are great money and time savers and can sometimes be a part of a well-balanced diet.
+Frozen dinners are great time savers and can sometimes be a part of a well-balanced diet.
 Many brands produce frozen dinners with appropriate portions of carbohydrates, fats, and proteins.
-When looking for healthy frozen meals, you want to check the ingredients on the box and look for vegetables, fruits, beans, legumes, whole grains, lean meat, and low-fat dairy.
+When looking for healthy frozen meals, check out the nutrition facts and ingredients on the box to look for vegetables, fruits, beans, legumes, whole grains, lean meat, and low-fat dairy.

-While frozen meals can be part of a healthy diet if you read the labels carefully, it is also important to consider what else you’re eating during the course of the day.
-If you choose to eat frozen dinners on a daily basis, you want to be sure there is variety in your diet.
-It may be a good idea to supplement frozen meals with plenty of fresh fruits and vegetables, since most frozen dinners do not contain adequate portions of colorful vegetables or fruits.
-To find out the appropriate portion sizes of the different food groups you should be taking in every day, use the MyPyramid website to help you design your own personalized healthy eating plan.
+While frozen meals can be part of a healthy diet if you read the labels carefully, it’s also good to consider what else you’re eating during the course of the day.
+If you choose to eat frozen dinners on a daily basis, you want to be sure there is variety in the rest of your diet.
+It's a good idea to supplement frozen meals with plenty of fresh fruits and vegetables.
+To learn more about recommended portion sizes and food groups, try using the MyPlate guide and website to help you design your own personalized healthy eating plan.